-Get inspired on October 1 by looking at the Madison Public Library’s Walk-tober Reading List, which has book ideas for children and adults.
+Get inspired leading up to October 1 by looking at the Madison Public Library’s Walk-tober Reading List, which has book ideas for children and adults.
 Look for new books added to this list throughout the month and enjoy a book about walking when you prefer to stay inside (or for reading on a nice day under a tree).

-WEEK 1 - From October 3-9 get out and do nature walks.
-Check out one of the many Madison Parks hiking trails or just walk looking for different birds, trees, flowers still in bloom or take in the view from one of our lakes or streams.
-Walk Ideas.
-In addition to this ideas, consider celebrating International Walk to School Day on Wednesday October 6th, and joining Walk to End Alzheimer’s hosted by memorial High School on Sunday October 3rd.
+From October 9-15 get out and do nature walks and join in National Walk to a Park Day on October 10!
+What park will you be visiting? #walktoaparkday Check out one of the many Madison Parks hiking trails or just walk looking for different birds, trees, flowers still in bloom or take in the view from one of our lakes or streams.
+Walk Ideas (PDF).

-WEEK 2 - From Oct 10-16 check out some of Madison’s great public art by foot.
-Look for electric box art, murals, and sculptures and recently placed physical distance reminder art.
+From October 23-31 check out some of Madison’s great public art by foot.
+Look for electric box art, murals, and sculptures.
 You may also see art in people’s yards or in businesses if you look closely.
-Walk Ideas
+Walk Ideas Coming Soon

 If you see things that could make walking easier and safer, find out more about the City of Madison Traffic Engineering Neighborhood Programs and how you can be a part of improving your neighborhood.

 Traffic Engineering Photo Contest